 Abby Twenter is a litigation associate at Armstrong Teasdale, where she handles a wide range of matters for clients.
 She has experience working on cases at all stages of litigation, including trial preparation, arbitrations, motions practice, and appeals.
 Abby’s prior experience as a law clerk has given her valuable exposure to a broad array of cases at both state and federal levels, and knowledge as to local rules and customs.
 Abby has advised clients on appellate procedure and has briefed appeals in both state and federal court.
 She also has experience litigating complex commercial cases, including contract disputes and tort claims.

 Prior to joining the firm, Abby served as a law clerk to Judge E. Richard Webber of the U.S. District Court for the Eastern District of Missouri and Judge Laura Denvir Stith of the Supreme Court of Missouri.
-Abby is actively engaged in pro bono and community service work and currently serves on the board for the Women Lawyer’s Association of Greater St. Louis.
+Abby is actively engaged in pro bono and community service work and is active with the Women Lawyer’s Association of Greater St. Louis.

 - University of Illinois College of Law (J.D., magna cum laude, 2016)

 - Truman State University (B.A., magna cum laude, 2012)

 - U.S. District Court, Eastern District of Missouri

 - Women Lawyers' Association of Greater St. Louis (2019-2021)